 Salvador Ramos: Everything we know about Texas school mass shooter

-The gunman who killed at least 19 children and two adults at Robb Elementary School in Uvalde, Texas, on Tuesday has been named as 18-year-old Salvador Ramos.
+New details continue to emerge about Salvador Ramos, the gunman who killed 19 children and two adults in a mass shooting at Robb Elementary School in Uvalde, Texas, on Tuesday.

-Governor Greg Abbott said Ramos “horrifically and incomprehensibly” carried out the mass shooting alone before being shot dead by law enforcement officers.
+Governor Greg Abbott has described the 18-year-old, who was eventually shot dead by law enforcement officers, as “the sheer face of evil”.

-Ramos was a student at Uvalde High School who lived in the small city 80 miles west of San Antonio, according to Mr Abbott.
+Ramos was a student at Uvalde High School and lived in the small city 80 miles west of San Antonio.

-Ramos had hinted on social media that an attack could be coming, state Sen Roland Gutierrez, who was briefed by police, told reporters.
+The teen had hinted on social media that an attack could be coming, state senator Roland Gutierrez told reporters.
 “He suggested the kids should watch out,” the lawmaker said.

+Then, on the morning of the attack, Ramos sent a direct message to an individual on a Facebook platform reading: “I’m going to shoot an elementary school.”

-He shot his grandmother before driving to Robb Elementary just before midday on Tuesday, Mr Abbott said at a news briefing on Tuesday afternoon.
-She is in a critical condition, Texas Department of Public Safety Sgt Erick Estrada told CNN.
+The 18-year-old first shot his grandmother in the face before stealing the family truck and driving to Robb Elementary School just before midday on Tuesday.
+She called police on him herself, and was later taken to a hospital in critical condition.

-Ramos is believed to have abandoned his car outside the school and entered the school grounds with a handgun and possibly a rifle.
-Police said the killer was wearing body armour.

 ‘He started shooting children, teachers, whoever’s in his way’

-“The suspect made entry into the school and as soon as he made entry into the school he started shooting children, teachers, whoever’s in his way,” Christopher Olivarez of the Texas Department of Public Safety told local media.
+“The suspect made entry into the school and as soon as he made entry into the school he started shooting children, teachers, whoever’s in his way,” said Christopher Olivarez of the Texas Department of Public Safety.

-Roland Gutierrez, a state senator who was briefed by the Texas Rangers said that Ramos had purchased the guns on his 18th birthday.
+A team composed of elite Border Patrol commandos, county deputies, and local police officers eventually breached the room some 60 minutes later, with a Border Patrol agent shooting Ramos dead.

+The lengthy delay between when Ramos arrived at the school and when officers shot him has prompted intense scrutiny, and Texas state police are reviewing how the response unfolded.

+In addition to the 21 who were killed, Ramos injured another 17 people in the massacre, Texas officials said at a news conference on Wednesday.
+They all suffered non-lethal injuries and are expected to survive.

+Ramos legally purchased two AR-15-style rifles for his 18th birthday, one of which he used during the shooting.

-“That was the first thing he did on his 18th birthday,” he said.
+“That was the first thing he did on his 18th birthday,” Roland Gutierrez said.

 Former classmate says Ramos sent images of firearm and ammunition